 Tom Vilsack served as the nation’s 30th Secretary of Agriculture.
+He is currently President of the U.S. Dairy Export Council.

 As leader of the U.S. Department of Agriculture (USDA) from 2009 to 2017, Vilsack worked hard to strengthen the American agricultural economy, build vibrant rural communities and create new markets for the tremendous innovation of rural America.
 In more than six years at the Department, Vilsack worked to implement President Obama’s agenda to put Americans back to work and create an economy built to last.
 USDA has supported America’s farmers, ranchers and growers who are driving the rural economy forward, provided food assistance to millions of Americans, carried out record conservation efforts, made record investments in our rural communities and helped provide a safe, sufficient and nutritious food supply for the American people.